nomed/gitlab-ce/doc/development/documentation/styleguide.md

 ## Images

 - Place images in a separate directory named `img/` in the same directory where the `.md` document that you're working on is located.
-Always prepend their names with the name of the document that they will be included in.
-For example, if there is a document called `twitter.md`, then a valid image name could be `twitter_login_screen.png`.
 - Images should have a specific, non-generic name that will differentiate and describe them properly.
+- Always add to the end of the file name the GitLab release version number corresponding to the release milestone the image was added to, or corresponding to the release the screenshot was taken from, using the format `image_name_vX_Y.png`.
+- For example, for a screenshot taken from the pipelines page of GitLab 11.1, a valid name is `pipelines_v11_1.png`.
+If you're adding an illustration that does not include parts of the UI, add the release number corresponding to the release the image was added to.
+Example: `devops_diagram_v11_1.png`.
 - Keep all file names in lower case.
 - Consider using PNG images instead of JPEG.
 - Compress all images with <https://tinypng.com/> or similar tool.